Server-Eye/helpers/UninstallAvira/Readme.md

 ## Parameters

 ### Restart
-Will Restart the System a the end.
+Will Restart the System at the end.